twitter/communitynotes/documentation/contributing/writing-ability.md

 title: Locking and unlocking the ability to write notes
 description: Unlocking writing ability for the first time · Losing writing ability
 ---
+# Locking and unlocking the ability to write notes

 To keep the quality of Community Notes high, contributors earn (and can lose) the ability to write notes.